Christianity in India: Arrival of Europeans

 The Portuguese government supported the missionaries.
 At the same time many New Christians from Portugal emigrated to India as a result of the Portuguese Inquisition.
 Many of them were suspected of being Crypto-Jews and Crypto-Muslims, converted Jews and Muslims who were secretly practising their old religions.
 Both were considered a threat to the solidarity of Christian belief.
 According to Maria Aurora Couto, Jesuit missionary Francis Xavier requested the installation of the Goa Inquisition in a letter dated 16 May 1546 to King John III of Portugal, but the tribunal commenced only in 1560.
-The Inquisition office persecuted Hindus, Muslims, Bene Israels, New Christians and the Judaizing Nasranis.
+The Inquisition office persecuted Hindus, Muslims, Bene Israels, New Christians and the Judaising Nasranis.
 Crypto-Hindus were the primary target of the 250 years of persecution and punishment for their faith by the Catholic prosecutors.
 Most affected were the Shudras (12.5%) and farmers (35.5%).

 In 1557, Goa was made an independent archbishopric, and its first suffragan sees were erected at Cochin and Malacca.
 The whole of the East came under the jurisdiction of Goa and its boundaries extended to almost half of the world: from the Cape of Good Hope in South Africa, to Burma, China and Japan in East Asia.
 In 1576, the suffragan See of Macao (China) was added; and in 1588, that of Funai in Japan.

 The Diocese of Angamaly was transferred to Diocese of Craganore in 1605, while, in 1606 a sixth suffragan see to Goa was established at San Thome, Mylapore, near the modern Madras, and the site of the National Shrine of St. Thomas Basilica.
 The suffragan sees added later to Goa. were the prelacy of Mozambique (1612), Peking (1609) and Nanking (1609) in China.

 A significant portion of the crew on Portuguese ships were Indian Christians.

 The Portuguese were however unable to establish their presence in Mangalore as a result of the conquests of the Vijayanagara ruler Krishnadevaraya and Abbakka Rani of Ullal, the Bednore Queen of Mangalore.
 Most of Mangalorean Catholics were not originally from Mangalore but from Goa, which they fled during the Sackings of Goa and Bombay-Bassein and to escape the persecution of the Goan Inquisition.

 The Franciscans spearheaded the evangelisation of the "Province of the North" (Província do Norte) headquartered at Fort San Sebastian of Bassein (close to present day Mumbai), but the fort's officials were subordinate to the viceroy in the capital of Velha Goa.
 From 1534 to 1552, a priest by the name António do Porto converted over 10,000 people, built a dozen churches, convents, and a number of orphanages hospitals and seminaries.
 Prominent among the converts were two yogis from the Kanheri Caves who became known as Paulo Raposo and Francisco de Santa Maria.
 They introduced Christianity to their fellow yogis, converting many in the process.
 The descendants of these Christians are today known as the Bombay East Indian Christians who are predominantly Roman Catholics and inhabitants of the north Konkan region.